-(16) Attendance is required for the successful completion of a unit.
+- (16) Attendance may be required for the successful completion of a unit.
 This may be to meet standards for professional accreditation bodies, practice-based assessment tasks, and/or work-integrated learning.
-Where this is required:

-- a. attendance will be recorded but no marks will be assigned; and - b. the minimum required attendance as a percentage will be specified as a threshold requirement; and - c. if a student does not attend, a final passing grade cannot be awarded.
+Where this is required: - a. attendance will be recorded but no marks will be assigned; and - b. the minimum required attendance as a percentage will be specified as a threshold requirement; and - c. if a student does not attend, a final passing grade cannot be awarded.